-When you use the PL/SQL Function matcher, you enter the name and path of the function, and select the parameters that the function uses.
+Select the parameters that the function uses.
 The Rule Engine returns an error if you do not select the correct parameters for the function.
 You can view the rule.log file or use the Security Rule Set Simulator to verify that you selected the correct parameters.